UBC-biol525D/UBC-biol525D.github.io/index.md

 Consult [Daily Assignments](resources/daily_assignments.md)

 ## Lectures/seminars
-24th October 2022 - 28th of October 2022.
+23rdt October 2023 - 27th of October 2023.

 There are two sessions a day, from 10am to Noon and from 2pm to 4pm.

-The course will be run in person on the UBC campus in room 435 of the Henry Angus Building.
+The course will be run in person on the UBC campus in Biological Sciences building Rm 2139.

 ## Basic course structure